metalbear-co/metalbear.co/content/en/blog/mirrord-internals/index.md

     Connected(Connected),
 }
 ```
-Structs for Socket metadata and its states.

-**Note**: Ignored port refers to a port that could be used by a debugger or an IDE (which uses sockets).
-We need to ignore a certain range of ports because mirrord comes with a [VSCode extension](https://mirrord.dev/docs/overview/architecture/#vs-code-extension) that uses debugging support provided by the IDE to run our local process in the context of a remote cluster.

 ### listen

 To start accepting connections on our socket, we have to mark the socket as passive using the [listen](https://man7.org/linux/man-pages/man2/listen.2.html) system call.
-There are quite a few things happening in our “little” detour here, so let's take it step by step with the help of a diagram.
+There are quite a few things happening in our “little” detour here, so let's take it step by step with the help of a visual.
-{{<figure src="listen.png" height="100%" width="100%">}}
+{{<figure src="listen.gif" height="100%" width="100%">}}

 In our detour, notably, the following happen -

 - Change the socket state from `Bound` to `Listening` in our `SOCKETS` hashmap.
 - Call libc’s `bind` with address port as 0, which looks something like `sockaddr_in.port = 0` at a lower level in C. This allows the - OS to assign a port to our address, without us having to check for any available ports.
-- Call libc’s `getsockopt()` to get the port that was assigned to our address.
-This classifies as our “fake port”.
+- Call libc’s `getsockopt` to get the port that was assigned to our address.
+We call this our “fake port”.
-- Call libc’s `listen()` to qualify as an endpoint open to accepting new connections.
+- Call libc’s `listen` to qualify as an endpoint open to accepting new connections.
 - Send a message to mirrord-agent that it is listening on the “real port”.

 Well, long story short, mirrord-layer listens on the “fake port” bound to the address specified by the user.
 For example, if a user calls `bind` on port 80, mirrord-layer will create a port like 3424 and call listen on it by binding the address to it.
 This also means that we don’t need `sudo` to run our web server when listening on a special port like 80 since it is never actually bound.
 And in parallel, mirrord-agent is forwarding traffic to this fake port giving us the illusion that our process is running on the remote pod.
 We will talk about how mirrord-agent works in another blog post!

 ### accept

 Now we just need to handle new connections!
-Every time `accept` is called in our local process, we call libc’s `accept` and get a new socket descriptor referring to that connection/socket passed to `accept`, but that’s just not it because under the hood we also maintain an internal connection queue for pending connections.
+Every time [accept](https://man7.org/linux/man-pages/man2/accept.2.html) is called in our local process, we call libc’s `accept` and get a new socket descriptor referring to that connection/socket passed to `accept`, but that’s just not it because under the hood we also maintain an internal connection queue for pending connections.
 This means that every time we receive a new connection request from the agent pod we enqueue that in our `CONNECTION_QUEUE` and each socket descriptor has its own unique queue.
 Now furthermore in our detour for `accept`, we do the following -

 - Is there a socket in `Listening` state in our `SOCKETS` hashmap?